officialquake/nagahook-priv-src/README.md

 CreditCode (cooperative and deleted the face.us repository)

-Nagatoro (for suggesting me to paste it idk)
+Nagatoro (For his marvelous idea on pasting Breathless and making it great again)

-Gael (for testing it all the time i want him to)
+Gael (For cooperatively testing, giving feedback, and is always ready to help 24/7/365)

-Giraffe (for hvhing with gael to test it out lmao)
+Giraffe (for hvhing with gael to test it out lmao + he's gay)